Hasaber8/Hasaber8.github.io/content/posts/PE-violet-June-changelog.md

 ### Device Side changes:-
 * QC3 is fixed now!
+* OTA will only work if you are using AOSP recovery!
+* If you are using TWRP please download the full build!

 ### Very Important Notice:-
 * From now on Hentai and PE will have completely different trees, feature and changelog, please don't compare them!